How to Onboard an Unfamiliar Codebase Using AI

 - What would break if this integration were temporarily unavailable?

-10. Understand the Database Schema
+Read the Database Schema

 The database schema is one of the most information-dense parts of any application.
 Models, migrations, relationships, and indexes together tell you what data the application works with, how it is structured, and how different entities relate to each other.

 Start with the migration files or model definitions and ask AI to produce a plain-English summary of the data model.
 Ask what each table contains, how the key relationships work, and which entities are central to the product's core functionality.
+You can use the AI summary generator for producing plain-English overviews of complex database schemas and migration files when the schema is large enough that reading it in full before understanding the relationships would slow you down.

 Useful prompts for schema understanding: